 These important rights and considerations have all been factored into the development of guidance for reopening and delivering school age childcare services.

-Therefore, subject to surveillance and mitigations being in place, we are able to continue to deliver school age childcare with some restrictions in place.
-However, we cannot yet return to normal childcare practice – we all need to ensure that we continue to manage services and mitigate risks.
 This guidance provides principles to help you make decisions that are based on the best available evidence to help you operate in this evolving context.
-It will not provide the specific answer to every circumstance which may arise, but it will provide the basis on which you can use your professional judgement to make a decision
+It will not provide the specific answer to every circumstance which may arise, but it will provide the basis upon which you can use your professional judgement to make a decision

-Please be aware however, that public health advice will change over time and you should regularly check online to make sure you are working to the most recent version of this guidance.
+Please be aware however, that public health advice will evolve over time and you should regularly check online to make sure you are working to the most recent version of this guidance.

 This non-statutory guidance applies to all providers of Care Inspectorate registered school age childcare services in all sectors – local authority, private and third sectors.
 This includes breakfast clubs, after-school care and holiday care.